MarkusGJ08/grotta-system-React-supabase-/README.md

 ## Overview

-Grotta is a comprehensive storage management system designed to track items in a storage room.
+This is a comprehensive storage management system designed to track items in a storage room.
 The system utilizes barcode scanning technology to maintain accurate inventory records and monitor item movement.

 ## Features